Your basket is currently empty!

 The rankings cover the Top-20 ADAS Tier-1s, including APTIV, Bosch, Continental, Denso, Mobileye, Valeo, and ZF, in addition to Baidu, Alibaba, Amazon, Huawei, Foxconn and others.

-To assess the Supplier Readiness we quantify
+To assess Supplier Readiness we quantify 3 parameters:

 To succeed in the Autonomous Driving race suppliers must be competitive across 3 parameters: